 - The employee may decline any work shift not included in his or her written work schedule.

 - Employees must be paid an additional hour of pay for last minute changes of more than 30 minutes to the schedule or change of start or end time.

 - If the schedule is reduced with short notice, employees must be paid one-half times his or her regular rate for each scheduled hour that the employee does not work.

 - Employers have the option of maintaining a voluntary standby list of employees who have requested or agreed in writing to be available to cover unanticipated absences or business needs.

 - Exceptions to this rule apply if shift swaps are mutually agreed to Shift swaps mutually agreed to by employees, work schedule reduction is based upon documented performance issues, natural disaster, or safety threats.

-Federal Employment Law Changes in 2018
+Federal employment law changes in 2018

-Very few new employment laws take effect in 2018 on the federal level.
+Very few new labor laws take effect in 2018 on the federal level.
 It’s likely that, at some point in 2018, the Labor Department will update the Fair Labor Standards Act (FLSA), increasing the threshold below which salaried employees may be eligible for overtime (the amount currently stands at $23,660).